User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Problem Solving

-The input of Algorithm~\ref{alg:MaxD} consists of an initial RRH-UE association $\bm{\kappa}^{(0)}$, a set $\S$ ($\S\subseteq\R$) of UEs for demand scaling, and a positive value $\epsilon$ that is the tolerance of convergence.
+The input of Algorithm~\ref{alg:MaxD} consists of an initial RRH-UE association $\bm{\kappa}^{(0)}$, a set $\S$ ($\S\subseteq\J$) of UEs for demand scaling, and a positive value $\epsilon$ that is the tolerance of convergence.
 For the output, Algorithm~\ref{alg:MaxD} gives the optimized RRH-UE association $\bm{\kappa}^{*}$, the corresponding optimal resource allocation $\bm{\mu}^{*}$, and the demand scaling factor $\alpha^{*}$.
 The algorithm goes through all the candidate RRH-UE pairs for CoMP.
 For each candidate RRH-UE pair, the algorithm applies the partial optimality condition in Lemma~\ref{lma:adding}.
 Specifically, if the condition in Line~\ref{l3:adding} is satisfied for any RRH-UE pair ($i,j$), then adding a CoMP link ($i,j$) improves the load levels.
 When the loop in Lines \ref{l3:start}--\ref{l3:end} ends, the newly optimized association $\bm{\kappa}^{(c)}$ is obtained.
 The computational method in Theorem~\ref{thm:compute_G} is implemented in Lines~\ref{l:alpha0}--\ref{l3:end2}, by which we obtain the optimal demand scaling for the set $\S$ and the corresponding resource allocation to satisfy the scaled demands under $\bm{\kappa}^{(c)}$.

 The complexity of Algorithm~\ref{alg:MaxD} is analyzed as follows.
 For simplicity, we assume the operations on vectors are atomic and can be done in $O(1)$.
 By~\cite{6353394} (along with our proof for Theorem~\ref{thm:compute_G}), the iterations in Lines~\ref{l3:start}--\ref{l3:end} and Lines~\ref{l3:start2}--\ref{l3:end2} have linear convergence such that the complexity of the two loops (i.e. the required number of iterations) with tolerance $\epsilon$ is $O(\log\frac{1}{\epsilon})$~\cite[Page~37]{nesterov2013introductory}.
 Besides, the outer for-loop runs in $O(mn)$, and is executed with a maximum of $m\times n$ times\footnote{Because there are at most $m\times n$ links that can be added.}.
 Hence the total complexity is $O(m^2n^2\log\frac{1}{\epsilon})$.
+We remark that our algorithm is scalable from the computational theory perspective, since it is polynomial in the number of RRHs and UEs.
+The tolerance parameter $\epsilon$ can be selected in an on-demand manner: the smaller the value of $\epsilon$, the higher the accuracy of the algorithm, meanwhile requiring more iterations.
+Numerically, the impact of the tolerance parameter $\epsilon$ on the algorithm convergence is discussed later in Section~\ref{subsec:convergence}.